nlopez39/homework-1/README.md

 ## Installation

 To install this onto your local computer:
-1. Make copy the SSH
+1. In your terminal, choose a folder (ex. `cd bootcamp`)
+2. In GitHub, click the 'Code' button and copy the 'SSH key' path to your clipboard.
-1. Make a copy of the repository by using `git clone` in your terminal
+3. In your terminal, make a copy of the repository by using `git clone` and paste in the 'SSH key' (`command + v`)
-4.
+4. Now you should have a copy of this repository in your 'bootcamp' folder

 ## Usage

-To see how the semantic tags are helping the HTML code look user friendly- simply open the index.html file in a browser and investigate.
-This will allow you to view the changes I made to the code.
+To see how the semantic tags are helping the HTML code look user friendly- either open the index.html file in VS code or open it in a default browser.

+If using the default browser option:
+1. Right click the file and choose `Open in Default Browser`
+2. In the broswer, right click the page and choose `Investigate`
+3. Then the HTML code will pop up on the screen for you to play around with it.

 ## Credits

-Github: nlopez039
+**Github***: nlopez039

 ## License